 How to Feel Better

 There is no cure for a cold.
 To feel better, you should get lots of rest and drink plenty of fluids.
 Over-the-counter medicines may help ease symptoms but will not make your cold go away any faster.
 Always read the label and use medications as directed.
 Talk to your doctor before giving your child nonprescription cold medicines, since some medicines contain ingredients that are not recommended for children.
-Learn more about symptom relief.
+Learn more about symptom relief of upper respiratory infections, including colds.

-Antibiotics will not help you recover from a cold.
+Antibiotics will not help you recover from a cold caused by a respiratory virus.
 They do not work against viruses, and they may make it harder for your body to fight future bacterial infections if you take them unnecessarily.
 Learn more about when antibiotics work.

 When to See a Doctor